GSA-TTS/10x-website/projects/03-investing-in-science-medicine-environment.md

 ---

-## Check out some of our projects designed to improve the public’s experience using insights from federal science and medicine:
+## Check out some of our projects designed to improve the public's experience using insights from federal science and medicine:

 ### Modernizing clinical trials